geerlingguy/obs-task-list-overlay/README.md

 # OBS Task List / Checklist Overlay

+An HTML and Node.js-based task list overlay for OBS.

 TODO: Image of task list in OBS here.

 I was frustrated with the lack of plugins that added a simple task list (with current task highlighted) to OBS, so I built this solution, which relies on OBS' 'Browser' source.